Pressure: Vapour pressure

 Vapour pressure is the pressure of a vapour in thermodynamic equilibrium with its condensed phases in a closed system.
 All liquids and solids have a tendency to evaporate into a gaseous form, and all gases have a tendency to condense back to their liquid or solid form.

 The atmospheric pressure boiling point of a liquid (also known as the normal boiling point) is the temperature at which the vapor pressure equals the ambient atmospheric pressure.
 With any incremental increase in that temperature, the vapor pressure becomes sufficient to overcome atmospheric pressure and lift the liquid to form vapour bubbles inside the bulk of the substance.
 Bubble formation deeper in the liquid requires a higher pressure, and therefore higher temperature, because the fluid pressure increases above the atmospheric pressure as the depth increases.

 The vapor pressure that a single component in a mixture contributes to the total pressure in the system is called partial vapor pressure.

 Liquid pressure

 When a person swims under the water, water pressure is felt acting on the person's eardrums.
 The deeper that person swims, the greater the pressure.
 The pressure felt is due to the weight of the water above the person.
 As someone swims deeper, there is more water above the person and therefore greater pressure.
 The pressure a liquid exerts depends on its depth.

 Liquid pressure also depends on the density of the liquid.
 If someone was submerged in a liquid more dense than water, the pressure would be correspondingly greater.
 Thus, we can say that the depth, density and liquid pressure are directly proportionate.
-The pressure due to a liquid in liquid columns of constant density or at a depth within a substance is represented by the following formula:
+The pressure due to a liquid in liquid columns of constant density and gravity at a depth within a substance is represented by the following formula: